haacked/haacked.com/_posts/archived/2004-06-28-my-first-codeproject-article.aspx.markdown

 ---
 layout: post
-title: "My First CodeProject Article"
+title: My First CodeProject Article
 date: 2004-06-28 -0800
 comments: true
 disqus_identifier: 700
 categories: []
+redirect_from: "/archive/2004/06/27/my-first-codeproject-article.aspx/"
 ---

 Finally I've gotten around to contributing an article to the [Code Project](http://www.codeproject.com/) community.
 Writing articles and whatnot has always been on my //TODO: list, but until now, I've only had